BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

    * **Sent.** Displays the address the rest of the funds are being sent to.

 If you like everything you read in the Summary and additional information, you can **Approve**.

-> :warning: **WARNING:** Seed Tool also allows you read in PSBTs using the `ur:crypto-psbt` specification, either scanned as QRs or read as text.
-This is primarily offered for backward compatibility, since `ur:crypto-psbt` was released prior to `ur:crypto-request`.
-It is not suggested for actual usage beyond testing because `ur:crypto-psbt` does not provide the full context of a PSBT.
-Read [our article on crypto-psbt vs. crypto-request](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/crypto-request-or-crypto-psbt.md) for why.

 #### Outputting PSBTs